-If the self renewal process gives an error or just keeps showing a revolving symbol, check that your Smartcard is not a series 01,02 or 03.
-Check the number on the reverse of your Smartcard in the bottom right hand corner, if it starts with the numerals 01,02 or 03 then you will not be able to renew it.
-You need to email email@example.com and ask for a new card.
+If the self renewal process gives an error or just keeps showing a revolving symbol, check that your Smartcard is not a series 01,02,03,04 or 05.
+Check the number on the reverse of your Smartcard in the bottom right hand corner, if it starts with the numerals 01,02, 03, 04 or 05 then you will not be able to renew it.
+You need to email firstname.lastname@example.org and request a new card.

-If it is a newer card you should try to ‘repair’ the card in the service section of the users profile in CIS.
-Finally, if this does not work send an email to firstname.lastname@example.org and ask for a new card to be printed.
+If it is a newer card you should ask an RA or Sponsor to try to ‘repair’ the card in the service section of the users profile in CIS.
+Contact your IT Team and check the Identity Agent and Oberthur middleware setup is correct.
+Finally, if this does not work send an email to email@example.com and request a new card to be printed.

 Smartcard Authentication Issues

 If you get the revolving arrows going round and round whilst in CIS Smartcard Unlock or the Issue Certificate function, this is a known national issue.